A guide to the best places to visit from Luxembourg City when looking for day trips

 How to get there: Koblenz is connected by railway to Luxembourg City. – Get your train tickets here

-The fastest way to get from Luxembourg to Koblenz by renting a car. – Get your cheapest car rental deal here
+The fastest way to get from Luxembourg to Koblenz by renting a car. – Get the cheapest car rental deal here

 Are you looking for a captivating day-trip destination from Luxembourg?
 Look no further than the enchanting city of Cologne, located just a short distance away.